 With just four million people (estimated to be 4.3 million in 2010) in a landmass roughly the same size as Great Britain, New Zealand was forced to impose strict limits on public spending, including transport.

 Each EMU car will have capacity to accommodate 120 people.
-It will have two sliding plug-type doorways on each side with weather and sound proof seal.
-The width of the car will be 1,450mm.
+It will have two sliding plug-type doorways on each side with a weather-proof and sound-proof seal.
+The width of the doors will be 1,450mm.